SDCG69/SDCG-V10/content/fiction/hernose.md

 At some point in time, Anna wasn’t sure when, a shadow came over her face.

 “Now is my turn,” Anna heard Danni say from somewhere far above her.

-The shadow darkened like the onset of evening.
-Then a moistness touched the tip of Anna’s nose.
-A warm, musty scent filled her nostrils like a hotplate of a favorite childhood dinner.
-Then Anna struggled to breathe.
+"Get onto all fours."

+Danni obliged, winking at the camera.

+Then a moistness tongue touched Danni's pussy from the back, her gaze never leaving the camera.
 She gasped.
-The lovely pussy moved up the bridge of her nose and down.
-Anna stuck out her tongue.
-The hot flesh was tasty.
-Anna flapped her tongue.
-The faster she moved the quicker Danni’s pussy shifted—up and down, side to side, back and forth.
-Soon, Anna’s face was glistening like Danni’s shined.
+Anna licking slowly up - down - up - down - over and over.
+"Anna loves licking pussy."
+Danni said to the camera.

+On the ninth lick Anna's tongue shifted futher upward to meet Danni's ass.
+Danni's eyes widening in surprise and quickly accepting the delicious feeling back there.
+"Naughty Anna!"
+Danni moaned to the camera, "yes, yes lick my ass.
+Just like that!"

+[image src="media/img/nose-eat.jpeg" alt="Her Nose"]

 In a few minutes, Danni had crashed into a loud orgasm.
 She was flattened out.
 Purring and muttering.

 Anna took over.

+## Seven - A Face Ride

 “Now it’s my turn.
 Put your face at the foot of the bed.”